 - Focus point spread on newer midrange to pro DX bodies cover way more of the image and is a huge advantage, no more focus and recompose issues with soft eyes on your subject ( as long as the outer focus points are accurate like on the D500 for example).
 Focus systems should continue to improve as well.
 Mirrorless cameras use contrast detect and do not have this issue.
 I for one do not want to ever go back to doing focus and recompose with mid to close up portraits after being spoiled with a wide spread on DX with Nikons 51 point AF system.
 This is one reason I have not purchased a D750 this holiday season with the prices at $1495 including a grip or $1995 with the 24-120 lens and grip ( I suspect a D760 is around the corner).
 Great price.
 The D750 also has the AF button too far from the right side for comfortable use as a AF-ON button which is the only way I use a DSLR but many folks really like the camera anyway. it also has a narrow AF point spread as well.
 The 600 series is narrower and the 800 series is a bit wider.
 I just don’t find myself getting excited about any of the FX camera bodies at this point except for the D850 as I mentioned above.
 I currently own a D810 which I may sell at some point and just keep using DX or move to mirrorless.
 The only issue with the D500 to me is I don’t like the skin tones it produces too much especially at higher ISOs compared with the FX sensors like the d750 and older DX sensors.
 I like the new Canon EOS 6D2 skin tones.
 I suspect the D760 will be more to my liking when it comes out next year.
 When the right body comes along I will get one.
 If Nikon fixes the mRaw softness I my be interested in the D850 next year.
 I can always get a better computer later and still use the camera.
 Now with the latest computer Chip security issues as seen on the news 1/18 my computer will only get slower in the near future and possible by up to 30% since it is of the older generation.

 - Since the vast majority of DSLRs out there are DX more photographers would be able to take on occasional paid jobs if better DX lenses were available.
 An advantage for many photographers.
 A Nikon D3400 (for example) with a F2 16-50 and 50-135 could make the same quality images as a D750 and the expensive pro glass as long as the camera gets the focus right and the sensor tech is similar.
+Yeah I know you can use the pro FX lenses and add a wide angle prime to fill in the missing 16mm end with the FX lens all with the 1 stop disadvantage to FX.

 - Less DOF by 1 stop ( or less BG blur).
 This can be overcome somewhat by stepping back and using a longer focal length lens.
 On occasion you may want to add background blur in Photoshop on a few images (this takes a bit of work to do it correctly though and skill), this is particularly worth doing if you have just one or two that would really benefit from extra BG blur.
-You can also increase the soflness of the Bokeh sand reduce the harshness in LR using the adjustment brush with negative clarity and a few other options depending on the scene which gives you maybe 1/2 -1 stop of softer blur.
+You can also increase the soflness of the Bokeh and reduce the harshness in LR using the adjustment brush with negative clarity, sharpness and a few other options depending on the scene which gives you maybe 1/2 -1 stop of softer blur.
 This is important to know about as some lenses have busy unattractive bokeh.
 I occasionally use both of these techniques and they work really well sometimes.
 Basically if you really want the most BG blur use the longest fastest lens you can in any given situation with what ever format you have.
 Also make sure the lenses you use have a soft bokeh quality as that will help make up for the loss of 1 stop vs a faster lens with busy bokeh in fact a f1.8 lens can look better than a f1.4 if the bokeh quality is better in the f1.8 because it will be softer to start with.
 Add some post processing and your ahead of the game.

 - About 1 stop more noise all else being equal.